-Use this field to launch an InQuira search based on the user responses to the fields within the process wizard, as described in Specifying a Search Action within a Step Field on page 109.
+Use this field to launch an Oracle Knowledge search based on the user responses to the fields within the process wizard, as described in Specifying a Search Action within a Step Field on page 97.

-Use both the "text" and the "search" fields in your step.
-The "text" field creates a free-form text field to enter search text into; the "search" option creates a search button on the Process Wizard UI which subsequently invokes the search.
+The search option creates a search button on the Process Wizard UI which subsequently invokes the search.